harlansr/harlanbot/README.md

 # HarlanBOT

 HarlanBOT is a Python module designed for creating AI-based chatbots.
-This module utilizes various natural language processing (NLP) and deep learning technologies to enable the bot to learn from conversations and provide relevant responses based on user input.
+This module utilizes various natural language processing (NLP) and deep learning technologies to enable the bot to learn from registered conversation samples and provide relevant responses based on user input.

 ## Features